Under construction! Site still being updated for 2025 AP Physics changes

 For example, we all know that when finding the area of a room 10 feet wide and 14 feet long we and up with an area of 140 square feet.
 The reason is because when we multiplied the number values we also multiplied the units and the result of ft x ft = ft2.

-When units do not match we end up with a derived unit, which is simply a unit expressed by combining other units.
+When units are altered by mathematical operations we end up with a derived unit, which is simply a combined unit.
 You are already used to using some of these already, like miles per hour, which is a derived unit because it is a combination of 2 other units.

 For example, we all know that when finding the speed of a car that travels 300 miles in 5 hours we divide 300 miles by 5 hours and we get the answer of 60 miles per hour.
 When we write this algebraically it will look like this: